By Michael Holland –

 I do believe that some high potential development programs have proven fruitful.
 But most fail in their selection process and expend an exorbitant amount of executive time and training dollars with limited ROI.

 And some cause truly high potentials to smooth down their edges and throttle down their full innovation and ambition.

 In my experience, there is a group of employees who have a much greater impact in the success of organizations. . . new leaders.

-The statistics: on average a leader takes on their first management role around the age of 28 and receives their first management training class at the age of 42.
+The statistics: on average a leader takes on their first leadership role around the age of 28 and receives their first leadership training class at the age of 42.

 Organizations Can Choose to Do Better

 Organizations that truly want to increase employee engagement, increase productivity, be an employer of choice for new hires and realize the full potential of success, should do the following two things.